Women speaking in the assembly . . . is it proper? Hit Counter

 I'm enjoying your articles.
 Thanks.

-Here's one opposing view, with my comments following:
+Here's one opposing view taking the view that women are "property", with my comments following:

 Dear Lew,